nesi/support-docs/docs/Scientific_Computing/Interactive_computing_with_NeSI_OnDemand/interactive_apps/RStudio.md

 ## Bugs

 ### Plots not showing
-The current R modules on NeSI OnDemand do not support the default graphics device due to missing the depedency `cairo`.
+The current R modules on NeSI OnDemand do not support the default graphics device due to a missing depedency, `cairo`.
 There is a one off fix for this by changing the backend graphics device from `Default` to `AGG` (Anti-Grain Geometry) in the RStudio settings.

 This can be done by going to `Tools` -> `Global Options` -> `Graphics` and switch `Default` to `AGG`.
 This will allow the plots to be displayed in the RStudio interface.
 You do not need to restart the RStudio session for this to take effect.